EvaFrossard/EvaFrossard.github.io/index.md

 </div>

 Okay, we've been introduced to the holy quatuor: **categories, fame, activity of your channel and duration of video** to see if they provided us info on your channel chances to regain its previous flourishment.
 We have noticed that it is possible to see overall trends, but nothing precise nor statistically relevant.
-Let's now get into how YOU can impact the health of your channel, meaning how YOU can react ans use those metrics in your favour.
+Let's now get into how **YOU** can impact the health of your channel, meaning how **YOU** can react ans use those metrics in your favour.
 We will start by citing all the different strategies we have observed (yes the same strategies you have probably been wracking your brain with), before putting our lab coat and taking our calculator to see if those methods are truly useful.

-## Qualitative analysis: what are the possible strategies observed when facing a decline ?
+## What are the possible strategies observed when facing a decline qualitatively?

 Taking advantage of all the data that we have at hand, our research team identified the types of key metrics that **measure creator's reactions in times of crisis**, and we will now walk you through them.
 Take notes !